 If the base material is 1/4 inches thick, the rule deviates a bit so we don’t need that much amperage.
 So for instance, a base material aluminum piece of 3/8 inches can be welded with a 280 amp power source.

-Gas tungsten arc welding aluminum requires the use of tungsten rods as filler metal.
-Older transformer machines used to use pure tungsten as filler material, but nowadays with inverter welding machines 2% ceriated or 2% lanthanated filler metal electrodes are recommended.
+Gas tungsten arc welding aluminum requires the use of non-consumable tungsten rods and filler metal.
+Older transformer machines used to use pure tungsten, but nowadays with inverter welding machines 2% ceriated or 2% lanthanated electrodes are recommended.

 I recommend using the 4043 filler rod as it has the best all-around properties when it comes to availability, cost, and crack sensitivity.
 However, if you know the type of aluminum you are welding, a 4943 filler rod although new is a good choice and it even provides better flow and strength.

 |4043||4145||5356||4043, 5356||4043, 5356||5356||5356||5356||5356||4043, 5356|